Bhuj Airport: Airlines and destinations

+Statistics

 Accidents and incidents

 The airport was damaged in the 2001 Gujarat earthquake and was renovated at a cost of ₹ 400 million.
 The renovated terminal was dedicated in 2003 by then Deputy Prime Minister of India, Lal Krishna Advani.

 The original ATC tower was destroyed in the earthquake and an ad hoc terminal was set up for rescue operations.
-It was manned by three officers of the Indian Air Force and handled as many as 800 takeoffs and landings in a four-day window.
+It was staffed by three officers of the Indian Air Force and handled as many as 800 takeoffs and landings in a four-day window.
 The runway itself was damaged but was repaired within hours to allow flights to land by the afternoon of 26 January itself.
 Equipment was flown in from places like Chandigarh and the injured were flown out to places like Pune.
-The Air Force flew helicopters into Bhuj and Jamnagar for evacuation as well as set up medical camps.
+The air force flew helicopters into Bhuj and Jamnagar for evacuation as well as set up medical camps.